Cheap Train Tickets

 The Train System in the United Kingdom

-The train system that runs in the United Kingdom is the oldest the entire world.
+The train system that runs in the United Kingdom is oldest in the entire world.
 Currently, the UK rail system is 18th largest network in the world.
 In addition, the system is one of the busiest in the world offering 20% more train services than the country of France and 60% more services than those found in Spain and Italy.

 The passenger train services offered in the United Kingdom are run by private companies and the services are divided by regions.
 The private companies bid for contracts in order to run their franchises.